nhselect/step1-training/content/platform-roles/roles/centremanager.md

 #### Key responsibilities / platform functionalities​

-- Responsible and accountable for **all Step 1, 2 and 3 users** at a Trust-level​
+- Responsible and accountable for proficiencies at an organisation level
-- Register delegates / approve delegates' self-registrations ​
+- Register delegates and approve delegates' self-registrations ​
 - View delegates details, including PRN​
 - Decides who will act as Administrators, Educator/Managers and Assessors by promoting them into these roles within the platform​
 - Access progress reports ​